EPF-MDE/Vizair/README.md

-# Givair Code explained
+# Givair Code explained: HEATMAP

 ## Description

-This README explains how to run two codes: the Heatmap and the Predictive model.
+This README explains how to run the code of the Heatmap.

 ### Dependencies